bpgould/open-project-tabs/README.md

 Perhaps you want to share a resource with a colleague that you were using a few weeks ago and you don't want to grep your search history.

-<code>open-project-tabs</code> is a small node.js util package that simplifies the issue with keeping a bunch of tabs associated with a repo/project.
+<code>open-project-tabs</code> is a small node.js util package that simplifies the issue of keeping a bunch of tabs associated with a repo/project.

 # Installation and Usage

-You can install the package by running <code>npm i @binarytreereversal/open-project-tabs</code>
+You can install the package by running

+<code>npm i @binarytreereversal/open-project-tabs</code>

 Then you can save your tabs in a file named <code>tabs.txt</code>.
+I have included a sample file to make things as simple as possible, but you may use a .txt file stored pretty much anywhere.

+You can automate this process by referencing the exported method,

+<code>openTabs()</code> or

+<code>openTabs(relativeFilePathToTabsTxtFile)</code>

+that takes an optional parameter for the relative filepath to the .txt file containing the urls to open.

+In general, though, you will most likely want to run the script from the command line via

+<code>node openTabs.js</code>, once again with the optional parameter, <code>filePath</code>

+<code>node openTabs.js --filePath="relativeFilePathToTabsTxtFile"</code>